 Bob is a native of Green River and earned a B.A. with honors from the University of Wyoming, where he was inducted into Phi Beta Kappa.
 He lists music, photography, and “Jeeping” as his recreational interests.

 Sandee was born and raised in Rock Springs and Green River.
 She is married to Rudy Gunter and is the mother of seven children and has 18 grandkids.
 She was appointed to MHSC Board of Trustees in 1986 where she served for 10 years.
 During that time, she served as Secretary, Treasure and Chair.
 She has also been a member of the WHA Board of Trustees and delegate of the AHA region 8 Board of Trustees.
-She was elected to the CRHD Board of Trustees in 1996 is presently serving as Board Chairperson.
-She has also held the office of Vice Chair and Chair during her time on the Castle Rock Board.
+She was elected to the CRHD Board of Trustees in 1996 where she has held various seats including Chairperson and Vice-Chair.

 Patsy is a Wyoming native and has lived in Green River for the last 33 years.
 She has been married to Julian Sorensen for 48 years and is the mother of four children that all received a great education from the Green River school system.
 She is also the grandmother of 15 bright, beautiful and talented “grands.”
 Unfortunately none of them live here, so she fills her time by volunteering and helping others.
-She has been on the Castle Rock Board for about 12 years and is currently serving as the board secretary.
+She has been a long term board member at CRMC.
 She is also serving as the chairman on the VIRS Respite Board.
 Patsy enjoys reading, quilting, piecing, gardening and family research.